How to talk to Abstract Intellect?

 Before the conversation.

 It turned out in 2023 and later that the ‘self-service paradigm’ goes as far as requiring us to configure our own ‘AI’… ourselves.
 This idea of infinitely configurable ‘Artificial Intelligence’ emerged several years before as a part of the wet dream of some engineers to ‘upload’ a ‘copy’ of their ‘intellect’ (so many quotes, but they are all in place, including the last pair) and ‘become immortal’.
 Thanks to that really strange idea, we now have an ‘instructable’ ‘AI’ that follows orders with devotion of an obedient servant.
 If you are psychologically uncomfortable in this role of ‘accidental manager of help’ you are not alone.
-But, deep thoughts about this problem aside, how do we configure the thing in the least offensive (for us) way, so that it help us with our intellectual needs and deficiencies?
+But, deep thoughts about this problem aside, how do we configure the thing in the least offensive (for us) way, so that it helps us with our intellectual needs and deficiencies?

 Later.